divvungiellatekno/course-HU-2023/slides.md

 <v-clicks>

-* an excellent formalism for concatenative morphology
+* excellent for concatenative morphology
-* typically, you specify stems and affixes in different lexicons
+* specify stems and affixes in different lexicons
-* ... to allow for abstractions over stem classes and inflections
+    * abstractions over stem classes and inflections
-* it is in essence a programming language for linguists
+* a programming language for linguists
 * ... where you spell out the morphology of a language such that a compiler can turn it into an executable program